 The NHS Accessible Information Standard came into force in 2016 and should ensure blind and partially sighted people can access their health information in a format they can read.
 Our toolkit includes a guide to requesting health information in your format, template letters and general advice on raising a complaint.

 Reporting Inaccessible Websites toolkit

-From September 2020, Web Accessibility Regulations build on existing obligations for public sector websites and apps to be accessible.
-And under the Equality Act 2010, service providers are required to make “reasonable adjustments” to the way they provide their services, which includes providing information in accessible formats.
+From September 2020, Web Accessibility Regulations means that there is an obligation for public sector websites and apps to be accessible.
+Under the Equality Act 2010, service providers are required to make “reasonable adjustments” to the way they provide their services, which includes providing information in accessible formats.